 0% commission • Earn upto 1.5% extra returns

 Retirement is an important stage in your life.
 Everybody, whether self-employed or salaried, expects to secure their lives post-retirement.
 This article discusses everything you need to know about various investment options post-retirement for senior citizens.

-However, in case of salaried or self-employed individuals who do not receive any form of pension, you might want to orient your portfolios towards investments which provide a regular income in return.
+However, in the case of salaried or self-employed individuals who do not receive any form of pension, you might want to direct your portfolios towards investments that provide a regular income.
 Hence, it is advised to think over the type of investment portfolio you would like to have.

 There are various investments that offer a regular monthly income.
 Here are some of the best investment options for senior citizens and pensioners: